top of page

 A Note on Boundaries

-I work best with business owners who:
+I work best with people who:

 • value honesty over flattery

-• respect process and follow-through
+• respect process and communication

-I’m not a fit for every business.
+I’m not the right fit for every business.

 Amanda McKeen with podcast guest Anthony Lahout in Littleton NH